-round with $E_d$ local epochs (for us $E_d=10$) per client.
+\textbf{Overheads of \texttt{stage 1}.} \texttt{Stage 1} uses one round with $E_d$ local epochs (here, $E_d=10$) per client.
 A normal FL stage in our settings trains the clients for T rounds, 1 epoch per client/round.
-Therefore, \texttt{stage 1} increases the time by a factor of ($\frac{E_d}{T}$ + 1).
-Usually, $E_d << T$, making the pre-training time overhead negligible.
+Hence, this stage increases the time by a factor of ($\frac{E_d}{T}$ + 1).
+Usually, $E_d << T$, making the pre-training overhead negligible.

-The communication overhead of \texttt{stage 1} is also negligible compared to that in each round for the \texttt{stage 2} FL training.
+The communication overhead of \texttt{Stage 1} is also negligible compared to that in each round for the \texttt{Stage 2} FL training.
 Each participant only needs to send $L$ values for an $L$-layer model.
 So, $c_d$ clients will have a total communication overhead of ($L \times c_d \times 32$) bits, assuming $32$-bit number representation.

-\textbf{Computation saving for FLASH.} The training FLOPs for a layer $l$ ($F^l_{layer}$) can be partitioned into forward operation FLOPs ($F^l_{fwd}$), backward input ($F^l_{back\_in}$) and weight gradient ($F^l_{back\_wt}$) compute FLOPs.
-With the assumption of no-compute cost associated to the zero-valued weights via zero-gating logic \cite{kundu2021spike}, the $F^l_{layer}$ for FLASH with parameter density $d$ ($d<<1.0$) is given by

-where $s_a$ is $d$ and $1$ for SPDST and JMWST, respectively. $Fu^l_{x}$ represents the corresponding FLOPs associated with an unpruned layer.
-Thus SPDST provides improved computation benefits along with the communication savings.
-Further details on FLOPs computation is provided in the Appendix.